 When dealing with cryptocurrency, everything is up to you.
 You are in complete control of your assets.
 However this also comes with increased responsibility.
-If you lose your coins, there is no body or organisation to bail one out.
-Lost or stolen cryptocurrency is in most cases irrecoverable.
+If you lose your coins, there is no body or organization to bail you out.
+Lost or stolen cryptocurrency is, in most cases, irrecoverable.

-The good news is that securely storing your Bitcoin or cryptocurrency is not nearly complicated as rumour has it to be.
-With understanding, you can put in place a super secure storage set up, which is safe from hackers and also backed up in such a way that you will not lose access to it through accident or mishap.
+The good news is that securely storing your Bitcoin or cryptocurrency is not nearly complicated as rumor has it to be.
+With understanding, you can put in place a super-secure storage set up, which is safe from hackers and also backed up in such a way that you will not lose access to it through accident or mishap.

 #1 Seeds – the recovery tool for your wallet

-When a wallet is generated, you the wallet owner are provided with a string of letters and numbers which is termed a ‘mnemonic seed’.
-This is seed designed to be used for recovering or resurrecting your wallet should you lose access to it.
+When a wallet is generated, you, the wallet owner, are provided with a string of letters and numbers which is termed a ‘mnemonic seed’.
+This seed designed to be used for recovering or resurrecting your wallet should you lose access to it.

 Keep Your Seed Safe